Use Electric Distribution Data Management

 As an editor, you can add assets to the system from an as-built drawing.

-3. With the image selected in the Contents pane, browse to the Raster Layer ribbon.
-On the Appearance tab, in the Effects group, change the Layer Transparency setting to 50%.
+3. With the image selected in the Contents pane, click the Raster Layer tab on the ribbon.

 1. Add a minimum of two control points to connect your image to your known map positions.